wmaucla/v4/content/jobs/Liberty Mutual Insurance Solaria/index.md

 url: 'https://www.solarialabs.com/'
 ---

-I worked for Solaria Labs, the innovation arm of Liberty Mutual.
+I worked for Solaria Labs, the innovation arm of Liberty Mutual, building ML solutions around alternative data.

-- My main project included an end-to-end python ETL pipeline for processing / analyzing telematics data using dask, luigi, spark, webscraping, and geospatial processing
-- I also developed a ML pipeline (>100GB of data) to create a model for a Driver Risk Score
-- Various smaller projects include mask RCNN (computer vision) for detecting license plates and pools from satellite imagery and experimental design for testing extractive summaries on audio transcripts
+- Built investment signals using telematics data at scale, partnering with the investments team to quantify driver behavior's impact on financial risk
+- Developed a driver risk prediction model using large-scale data and experimentation, improving underwriting decisions